ArchieCur/anthropic_agent_field_guide/02-errors-and-stop-reasons/stop-reasons.md

 **Agent-specific:** Refusals in agent pipelines should route to a fallback handler, not crash the loop.
 A refusal on one agent should not take down the whole pipeline.

 ---

+**Streaming Note**

+Stop reasons behave differently with streaming — specifically, stop_reason appears in the message_stop event, not the initial response object.

 *Next: [Recovery Patterns](recovery-patterns.md) | Back: [Error Types](error-types.md)*